murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 * Followed almost all the data visualization principles to obtain clutter free, clear data viz

 **TOOLS USED**: Tableau Desktop, Tableau Prep Builder

 ---
+#### Embracing Subcultures - The success of Burger King
+* Performed a case study on the series of marketing campaigns by Burger King over years embracing the subcultures existing within their customer profiles
+* Researched the different kinds of subcultures they have utilized and the response among their customers
+* Developed different methodologies on how they would have utilized the power of big data to perform these tasks

+**TOOLS USED**: Google Sheets, Google Slides

+---
 #### Quora Duplicate Question prediction